 The Operating Partnership also has available a Commercial Paper program of \$2.0 billion, or the non-U.S. dollar equivalent thereof.
 The Operating Partnership may issue unsecured commercial paper notes, denominated in U.S. dollars, Euro and other currencies.
 Notes issued in non-U.S. currencies may be issued by one or more subsidiaries of the Operating Partnership and are guaranteed by the Operating Partnership.
 Notes will be sold under customary terms in the U.S. and Euro commercial paper note markets and rank (either by themselves or as a result of the guarantee described above) pari passu with the Operating Partnership's other unsecured senior indebtedness.
 The Commercial Paper program is supported by the Credit Facilities and if necessary or appropriate, we may make one or more draws under either of the Credit Facilities to pay amounts outstanding from time to time on the Commercial Paper program.
-On March 31, 2019, we had \$1.3 billion outstanding under the Commercial Paper program, fully comprised of U.S. dollar-denominated notes with a weighted average interest rate of 2.58%.
-These borrowings have a weighted average maturity date of July 3, 2019 and reduce amounts otherwise available under the Credit Facilities.
+On September 30, 2019, we had \$1.3 billion outstanding under the Commercial Paper program, comprised of \$1.1 billion of U.S. dollar-denominated notes and \$180.1 million (U.S. dollar equivalent) of Euro-denominated notes with weighted average interest rates of 2.16% and (0.34)%, respectively.
+These borrowings have weighted average maturity dates of December 18, 2019 and October 31, 2019, respectively, and reduce amounts otherwise available under the Credit Facilities.